elu00/TwitchMusicBot/README.md

 ## Planned features:

 - Support for parsing title data from soundcloud and youtube urls (coming next)
-- Integrating the twitch alerts API for donation tracking and priortization.
+- Integrating the ~~twitch alerts~~ StreamLabs API for donation tracking and prioritization (Waiting on the rewrite of their API)
-- Limiting requests per user per stream to >1
+- ~~Limiting requests per user per stream to >1~~ (Outside planned use cases for this project)
-- Ability to whisper requestees their spot in the queue
+- Ability to whisper requestees their spot in the queue (Very easy implementation, but use case seems fairly minimal, maybe for periods of high traffic?)
-- Recording video length and performance length for various analytics
+- Recording video length and performance length for various analytics (JSON or XML format?)
 - Moderator functions to moderate the queue
-- Server capabilities for easy visualization of the list
+- Server capabilities for easy visualization of the list (Through ASP.net, will be difficult to implement)

 ## Credits
 Thanks to the authors of [TwitchLib](https://github.com/swiftyspiffy/TwitchLib) and [MaterialDesigninXAML](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit)!